Hummus with roasted Brussels sprouts and sumac-mint dressing

 Meanwhile, prepare the hummus according to the recipe.

-- Finely chop the mint and mix with the remaining ingredients for the dressing.
+- Finely chop the mint and onion and mix with the remaining ingredients for the dressing.

 - Divide the hummus between plates / bowls, top with roasted Brussels sprouts, drizzle with the dressing and garnish with almonds.

 - Serve with pita bread.

 Also try baba ghanoush.